2003 New England Patriots season: Week 1: at Buffalo Bills

 Following the release of Lawyer Milloy, the Patriots met the Bills in Buffalo, and Milloy was there after signing a deal with the Bills.
 Drew Bledsoe threw for one touchdown while Tom Brady was picked off four times; in the second quarter defensive lineman Sam Adams (whose namesake father played for the Patriots alongside John Hannah) ran an interception back for a 37-yard touchdown.
 A still from Adams' run was used for the cover of Sports Illustrated.
 Brady was also sacked twice, once by Milloy, in a 31–0 Bills rout.
 This would be the last time the Patriots would hold a sub-.500 record until 145 games later, when they were 1–2 after their first three games of the 2012 season, and it was also their last regular season-opening loss until 2014.
-This was also their last shutout loss until week 14 of the 2006 season.
+This was also their last shutout loss until week 14 of the 2006 season, and their last loss against the Bills until 2011, a fifteen-game streak which is the longest in the Bills-Patriots rivalry.
 It is Brady's worst loss by margin of defeat as a Patriot.